thiagodp/concordialang/docs/language/en.md

 ### Scenario

-*Scenario of the system.
-Not used to generate test cases.*
+*Used to describe a usage scenario for a feature, in business terms.
+Its sentences are not used to generate test cases.*

 Notes:
 - Local declaration.